him666/MainStage/README.md

 ### Work History
 #### Full Stack NodeJs Developer
-SND (Cloud Caller platform) April 2020 – Currently
+SND (Cloud Caller platform) April 2020 – September 2022

-Currently working as a Tech Lead creating a Video Conference application using a Proof of Concept provided by Twilio inc.
+Worked as a Tech Lead creating a Video Conference application using a Proof of Concept provided by Twilio inc.

 * Added Backend endpoints for Authentication, Room Creation, User Creation.
 * Created new and Modified existing interfaces using Typescript, React Hooks and React Context.